 You may experience mild cramping or bloating.
-This can be caused from the egg implanting or from your uterus stretching.
-Coughing, sneezing, or changing positions can make these cramps more noticeable.
-While mild cramping should not cause alarm, contact your doctor immediately if you experience severe pain that does not go away.
+This can be caused by the egg implanting or from your uterus stretching.

 You may experience tender, sore, swollen, or fuller breasts as your hormone levels change.
 This is one of the earliest symptoms of pregnancy and may appear soon after conception.

 Your changing hormones can lead to a change in your appetite.

 You may find yourself avoiding foods you used to enjoy, or you may start craving foods you don’t commonly eat.
 You can begin experiencing food cravings and aversions early on in your pregnancy.